dben0817/projects/README.md

-# projects
+# Projects
-A repo with a few projects categorized to showcase some of my skills
+This is a repo that I have put together with a few projects, categorized to showcase some of my skills.